me-wxw/hope-harmony/content/docs/december-2024.md

 ## Wisdom Corner

-> And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.
+> "And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth."<br>[John 1:14](https://www.bible.com/bible/1/JHN.1.14)
-> --John 1:14

 ## Good for the Soul